smaranjitghose/DeepXOR/README.md

 # DeepXOR
-A foundational problem of implementing XOR Gate using Neural Network
+A foundational problem of implementing XOR Gate using Artificial Neural Networks

 ### Okay!..Lemme see: